Resilience

 - All mutating calls grouped by event source (service)

-- All mutating calls made by auto-scaling
+- All mutating calls made by Auto Scaling

 - All mutating calls during a specific time window (e.g. during an incident)